goeiebook/creativelab/narrative.md

 ---

-Discoveries involving the ball began after three days of carrying.
+Discoveries involving the ball began after three days.
 Aside from becoming better at manipulating it, I began to note character details.
-Such as the sound made when bounced in different environments. _Splat_ when it landed in a puddle (which also substantially reduced the return energy).
-Long beautiful reverberations when bounced on a culvert sidewalk.
+Such as the sound made when bounced in different environments.
+It went _splat_ when it landed in a puddle (which also substantially reduced the return energy).
+It produced beautiful long reverberations when bounced on a culvert sidewalk.

 ![spectrogram of a tunnel bounce][tunnelbounce] [youtube](https://youtu.be/8KXGaB3PApY).